-British Standards BS 5969 Range 70 - 120 dB (A) Maximum 'Hold' recommended
+Range 70 - 120 dB (A)

 NOTE: The foregoing requirements relate to noise control for all events run under Motorsport SA permit other than certain international events which stipulate different requirements and methods of testing.

 For additional guidance on the testing of vehicles refer to SABS Codes of Practice SABS - 0181 - 1981 and SABS - 097 - 1975.